Is there a college savings rule of thumb?

 As Navient points out on it’s website, “Generally, interest begins to accrue on Direct Unsubsidized, FFELP Unsubsidized, Direct and FFELP PLUS Loans, and Private Loans as soon as the loan is disbursed.”
 “Disbursed” means given or made available to the borrower.

 In a recent New York Times article I was quoted saying many of my clients will be paying full freight when their kids go to college.
 Let me expand on that a bit.
 This is not because they won’t have loans available to them, but because loans are not free money.
-So if you receive a loan for college, you are still paying the sticker price, but now you have to pay the interest on the loan too.
+So if you receive a loan for college, you may still be paying the sticker price, but now you have to pay the interest on the loan too.
+In my state there are a lot of high quality public schools, which tend to offer less financial aid compared to private schools.
 Also, as it is noted in this CNN Money article, as family incomes approach $200,000 there is less and less aid available to those higher income families.

 Should you rely on the 2k College Savings Rule?

 If you have read any of my previous posts, you know what I’m about to say.
 It depends.
 Is the rule generally reasonable?
 Sure.
 Am I relying on it for my family?
 Not really.
 My goal is cover closer to 70% of college out of savings - so I know I have some work to do.

 Honestly, a part of me thinks they came up with this rule because it won’t scare parents out of their minds.
 With that being said, if you are reaching for the red wine and realizing that the bottle is now empty, try not to panic.
 (I should say, try not to panic about college, it’s OK to despair about the wine.)
 Again, the key here is to get started now and increase the amount you save over time.

 So what do you think?
 Are you on track?
 What questions do you have about college?
 Reach out to me on Facebook or in the comments section.
 Your question could become my next blog post!